SEB-Core/mongoose-recipes/README.md

 ## Recipe CRUD Functionality

-Let's think again about the website we *want* to make.
-What functionality do we want our user to have?
-What page views are we thinking we'll show?
+Let's think again about the website you *want* to make.
+What functionality do you want your user to have?
+What page views are you thinking you'll show?

-We want our user to be able to create new recipes.
-We want to show a list of a bunch of recipes.
-We want to be able to go deeper and see details about a single recipe.
-We want a user to be able to update and delete their own recipes.
+You want your user to be able to create new recipes.
+You want to show a list of a bunch of recipes.
+You want to be able to go deeper and see details about a single recipe.
+You want a user to be able to update and delete their own recipes.

-These are the full routes we will be setting up in this section:
+These are the full routes you will be setting up in this section:

 | HTTP Method | Route |
 | :---: | :---: |